There are useful tips for the webOS TV IDE such as:

 Then, the preview is launched on the Chromium browser.

-During developing your app in IDE, any view such as Project Explore, Target Configuration can be closed by mistake.
+During developing your app in the IDE, you might close any view such as Project Explorer or Target Configuration by mistake.

 Following shows how to open views: